Portsea Island: Eastney

-Fronting the beach along the southern shore is the promenade road of Eastney, which includes is punctuated by three forts, small Eastney Fort West (dismantled), Eastney Fort East and large Fort Cumberland, which occupies a modest peninsula.
-Eastney is the most south-eastern area of Portsea island and forms part of the entrance into Langstone Harbour.
-Eastney offers a marina (confusingly named as "Southsea Marina") and also a foot-passenger ferry service across Langstone Harbour to neighbouring Hayling Island.
+Fronting the beach along the southern shore is the promenade road of Eastney, which is punctuated by three forts, small Eastney Fort West (dismantled), Eastney Fort East and large Fort Cumberland, which occupies a modest peninsula.
+Eastney is the most south-eastern area of Portsea Island and forms part of the entrance into Langstone Harbour.
+Eastney offers a marina (confusingly named as "Southsea Marina") and a foot-passenger ferry service across Langstone Harbour to neighbouring Hayling Island.

-Eastney Lake, a natural tidal inlet of Langstone Harbour is located on the northern side of the Eastney peninsular, with Milton on the opposite northern side of Eastney Lake.
+Eastney Lake, a natural tidal inlet of Langstone Harbour is located on the northern side of the Eastney peninsula, with Milton on the opposite northern side of Eastney Lake.
 A small enclosed lagoon nicknamed 'The Glory Hole' is located on the southern side of Eastney Lake, and is refilled with Langstone Harbour's salt-water on high spring tides.
 Eastney Lake is also known by locals as 'Eastney Creek' or 'The Creek'.